dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 2. The law of averages can be stated in percentage terms.
 With a large number of tosses, the percentage of heads is likely to be close to 50%, although it is not likely to be exactly equal to 50%.

 3. The law of averages does not work by changing the chances.
 For example, after a run of heads in coin tossing, a head is still just as likely as a tail.

+4. A complicated chance process for generating a number often be modeled by drawing a box.
+The sum of the draws is a key ingredient.